mkcod/azure_ai_vision_sdk/README.md

 1. To install the Python libraries:
 >`pip install -r requirements.txt`

+2. Copy the .env.example to .env and update the values for the Azure AI Service Endpoint and API Key
+>`cp .env.example .env`

-2. To run the Python script:
+3. To run the Python script:
 >`python image_analysis.py`

 If you find the repository helpful, please give it a star!